-- New Ford Kuga sport utility vehicle debuts with intuitive SYNC 3 connectivity, hands-free parking in side-by-side spaces and enhanced Active City Stop
+- New Ford Kuga sport utility vehicle makes European motor show debut with SYNC 3 connectivity, hands-free parking in side-by-side spaces and enhanced Active City Stop

-- Technologically advanced Kuga is one of five all-new or redesigned Ford vehicles that will compete in the SUV and crossover space in the next three years
+- Technologically advanced Kuga on show in Geneva is one of five all-new or redesigned Ford vehicles that will compete in the SUV and crossover space in the next three years

 - Bold and sporty exterior features new trapezoidal grille, new headlights incorporating LED daytime running lights, and new colours Guard Grey and vibrant Copper Pulse

 - New 120 PS 1.5-litre TDCi diesel engine expected to deliver improved fuel efficiency; Ford Intelligent All Wheel Drive enhances grip, especially in slippery conditions

 - Meticulously crafted interior offers simpler controls, and improved comfort with heated steering wheel; Adaptive Front Lighting System tailors Kuga headlight beam to environment

 - Ford also reveals new Ford Kuga Vignale Concept, offering a vision of the future of upscale SUVs

 The sophisticated new Kuga will offer technologies and updates to make driving simpler, safer, more enjoyable and more affordable.
 These include Ford's new SYNC 3 communications and entertainment system, innovative driver assistance technologies, an ergonomic and comfortable interior and a new 120 PS 1.5-litre TDCi diesel engine.